aspose-pdf/Aspose.PDF-API-References-Tutorials/content/english/java/pdf-images/get-name-of-images-embedded-in-pdf-file-using-java/_index.md

 ### How can I install Aspose.PDF for Java?

 You can include Aspose.PDF for Java in your project by adding the Maven dependency mentioned earlier.
-Alternatively, you can download the library from the official Aspose website.
+Alternatively, you can download the library from the Aspose website.

 ### Can I extract other information from a PDF using Aspose.PDF for Java?